New York Red Bulls: Training facility

-In 2021, the club announced plans to build a new, 80 acre, privately funded training facility in nearby Morris Township.
-The facility was scheduled to break ground in December 2023 and will open ahead of the 2026 FIFA World Cup in the summer of 2025.
+In 2021, the club announced plans to build a new, 80 acre, privately funded training facility in Morris Township.
+The RWJBarnabas Health Red Bulls Performance Center broke ground in December 2023 and opened ahead of the 2026 FIFA World Cup in April 2026 with the Brazil national football team using it as its home base and training facility during the tournament.

+The $100 million facility, designed by Gensler, is one of the largest in North America and features eight full sized training pitches, with five heated fields and one turf field, and space for the first team, second team and academy all under one roof.
+Additional features include an innovation lab, a 4,635 sqft weight room with windows that overlook the training pitch, a lounge for first-team players, academic spaces for academy players and a dining hall serving food from professional chefs.

+Former training facilities

-In the past, the Red Bulls led a nomadic existence, making use of several other training grounds before finishing construction of the Hanover facility:
+In the past, the Red Bulls led a nomadic existence, making use of several other training grounds before finishing construction of their first purpose-built facility: